 - Provide the Acoustic team with the SAML metadata for your identity provider.

-- Email us a file in XML format of your SAML metadata.
+- Email us a file in an XML format of your SAML metadata.

 - Or, send us a URL for us to download the SAML metadata.